 Example: marathon in 3:45:00

-For negative splits, you need to decide how much faster you want the second half to be, then calculate two different paces – one for the first half and one for the second.
-This is where the maths gets fiddly and a split time calculator saves you time.
+For negative splits you need to decide how much faster the second half should be, then calculate two paces that average out to your goal.
+This is where the maths gets fiddly and a split time calculator saves you the arithmetic.

 Enter your target finish time, select your distance, choose even or negative split, and the calculator produces a full table of split times you can screenshot or print for race day.

-Here are example even-split targets for popular finishing times.
-Use these as a starting point, then adjust for your course profile and conditions.
+Here are even-split targets for popular finishing times.
+Use them as a starting point, then adjust for course profile and conditions.

 5 km split targets